Schema Markup for AI Search: 8 Types to Prioritize

 When a user asks ChatGPT "what makes [brand] different from competitors," the AI can pull a ready-made answer directly from your FAQPage Schema instead of parsing through paragraphs of marketing copy.
 This directly influences the chatgpt structured data impact.

-AI engines cite FAQPage content 62% more often because the question-answer structure eliminates the need for AI to interpret or summarize — it can quote directly.
+FAQPage content is useful because the question-answer structure reduces the need for AI to interpret or summarize.
+It can extract the answer more directly.

 Optimal FAQPage Implementation